darrell/PDX-bike-map-public/README.md

 See... open source and open data web mapping is easy!
 Now if the OpenStreetMap bike data in your city isn't great, THAT might take a little bit of work. :)

+If you like this, please consider donating on Gittip: https://www.gittip.com/pdxmele/